-As professional recruiter with over 22 years experience it saddens me to see people so discouraged by the mindless prejudice of prospective employers.
+As a professional recruiter with over 22 years of experience, it saddens me to see people so discouraged by the mindless prejudice of prospective employers.

-My speciality has been computer systems, professionals in banking and securities.
+My specialty has been computer systems for professionals in banking and securities.
 In my career I have had the privilege of working with people with disabilities.
 I have been amazed by how many can "more than compensate" for their disabilities, primarily because of their self-confidence in their skills and experience, as well as their positive attitude towards their work.
-Professionally speaking some have been among the best people I have worked with.
+Professionally speaking, some have been among the best people I have worked with.

 Considering that most people you speak with will not know of any openings, be prepared to ask if they know anyone else who might know of a job opening.
 Build your network by getting the name of another person to call.

 Try to maintain contact on a 60 - 90 day basis.
-Do some research on companies who might have one or more jobs that you might fit - competitors, clients or suppliers to your former employers.
+Do some research on companies that might have one or more jobs that may be a good fit for you including competitors, clients or suppliers to your former employers.
 As you identify prospective employers try to find the person to whom you would report if hired and mail your resume directly to them.
 If you don't hear from them in a week, call them.
 I do not think mailing or e-mailing your resume to human resources will get you anywhere as they are already deluged with solicited and unsolicited resumes every week.
 Nor do I think posting ones resume on the job boards - one among tens of thousands - will yield much success.
 But if you have nothing else to do, post it with no expectations.

 John Russell, WW Member

 WENT BACK TO WORK, RETIRED; WENT BACK TO WORK AGAIN!